garycunningham89/fundamentalsdataanalysis/README.md

 # STANDARD DEVIATION: the variance from the mean.
 It can be a low or high variance depending on the distribution of differences from the mean.
 # HISTOGRAM: a bar chart type graph showing distribution of inputs.
 # SCATTER, DISTPLOT, BOXPLOT, LINEPLOT, VIOLIN, PAIRPLOT: examples of graphs showing the attributes for analysis.
+# Dependent Variable: factor that needs to understood or predicted.
+# Independent Variables: the factors that may impact on your dependent variable.

 # Why Seaborn?
 Wajiha(2019):
 # * Seaborn, which is a dominant data visualization library